-The functions of the Police and Crime Commissioner (PCC) in West Yorkshire were transferred by Parliamentary Order, to the Authority with effect from 10 May 2021, with the Mayor taking on the functions of what was the Police and Crime Commissioner with all staff, properties, rights and liabilities transferring to the Authority.
+The functions of the Police and Crime Commissioner (PCC) in West Yorkshire were transferred by Parliamentary Order, to the Combined Authority in May 2021.
+The Mayor took on the functions of what was the Police and Crime Commissioner with all staff, properties, rights and liabilities transferring to the Combined Authority.

-The Mayor of West Yorkshire does not run the police, but is the voice of the people, sets strategic direction, and holds the Chief Constable to account.
+The Mayor does not run the police, but is the voice of the people, sets strategic direction, and holds the Chief Constable to account.
 This helps to make the police answerable to the communities they serve and to provide stronger and more transparent accountability.